jakhar434/Stock_Prediction/README.md

 # Stock Prediction Web Application using Dash and Machine Learning
 This project aims to provide a simple yet effective tool for stock market investors to visualize company stock data and make predictions based on machine learning models.
 The web application is built using the Dash framework, a Python library for building web applications with interactive user interfaces.

-## Project Structure

-The project structure consists of the following files:

-1. `app.py` - Main application file containing the Dash app instance and layout.
-2. `model.py` - A helper file containing functions to fetch data from the yfinance library and to train and predict stock prices using a machine learning algorithm.
-3. `assets/styles.css` - A file to style the webpage.
-4. `requirements.txt` - A file containing all the dependencies required to run the application.

 ## Usage